martinsumner/riak_kv/docs/NextGenReplGuide.md

 ### Configure Full-Sync Reconciliation and Replication (Per-Bucket)

 The `ttaaefs_scope` can be set to a specific bucket.
 The non-functional characteristics of the solution change when using per-bucket full-sync.
 There is no per-bucket caching of AAE trees, so the AAE trees will need to be re-calculated by scanning the whole bucket for every full-sync check (subject to other restrictions on check type).
-So the cost of checking full-sync for an individual bucket in happy-day scenarios is considerbaly higher than using a scope of `all`.
+So the cost of checking full-sync for an individual bucket in happy-day scenarios is considerably higher than using a scope of `all`.
 When deltas are discovered in trees, the scanning required to compare keys and clocks will be limited to the bucket, and so this may be faster.

 The rules of the `ttaaefs_<sync_type>check` configuration are followed with per-bucket synchronisation.
 So using `ttaaefs_autocheck` when a previous check succeeded will scan only recently modified items to build the tree for comparison.
 This does mean that non-recently modified variations within the bucket (such as resurrected objects or tombstones) will not be detected by `ttaaefs_autocheck` as when `ttaaefs_scope = all`.
-When using per-bucket full-sync, it may be wise to occassionally schedule a `ttaaefs_allcheck` to cover this scenario.
+When using per-bucket full-sync, it may be wise to occasionally schedule a `ttaaefs_allcheck` to cover this scenario.

-Note that a scheduled run of an `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the allcheck.window.
-The window is related only to the running of `ttaaefs_autocheck` and it limits the `ttaaefs_autocheck` so that it can only being uplifted to a `ttaaefs_allcheck` within the window, outside of the window it will only be ` ttaaefs_daycheck`.
+Note that a scheduled run of `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the `allcheck.window`.
+The window is related only to the running of `ttaaefs_autocheck` and it limits the `ttaaefs_autocheck` so that it can only be uplifted to a `ttaaefs_allcheck` within the window.

-When using per-bucket full-sync, and performing a rolling upgrade ro Riak 3.2.3 or 3.4.0, there may be errors merging buckets.
+When using per-bucket full-sync, and performing a rolling upgrade to Riak 3.2.3 or 3.4.0 (from earlier releases than Riak 3.2.3), there may be errors merging trees.
 To prevent these errors during the rolling upgrade, then either disable full-sync for the period of the upgrade, or use the configuration option to force the new nodes to use legacy format trees:

 > legacyformat_tictacaae_tree = enabled

-There are significant memory improvements related ot the new tree format, so the configuration should be reversed after the rolling upgrade has completed.
-There are no inter-cluster issues with tree versions, it is only an issue when merging trees within a cluster.
+There are significant memory improvements related to the new tree format, so the configuration should be reversed after the rolling upgrade has completed.
+There are no inter-cluster issues with tree versions, it is only an issue when merging trees within a cluster to provide a cluster-wide view of a tree.

 ### Replication API

 All real-time and full-sync operations are available via the Riak API, and supported by the Riak erlang clients (both PB and HTTP).
 They have been used in different systems for replicating and synchronising with third party databases, such as OpenSearch or DynamoDB.

-It is recommended, where possible to use the PB API for performance reasons, and also as TLS security can be enabled via this API.
-The HTTP API is slower, but maybe useful where it is easier to set up peer relationships with a HTTP-based load-balancer rather than an individual node.
+It is recommended to use the PB API for both performance and security reasons (as TLS can be enabled via this API for replication).
+The HTTP API is slower, but may be useful where it is easier to set up peer relationships with a HTTP-based load-balancer rather than an individual node.

 The replication API consists of [the AAE fold API](/docs/OtherAPI.md#aae-fold-api) and the [fetch API required to access replication queues](/docs/OtherAPI.md#the-fetch-api).